projectcalico/calico/reference/node/configuration.md

 [node resource configuration]({{ site.baseurl }}/reference/resources/node)
 for this host, overriding any previously configured value.

+calico/node will attempt to detect subnet information from the host, and augment the provided address if possible.

 #### IP setting special case values

 There are several special case values that can be set in the IP(6) environment variables, they are: